 Norma D. Magnuson (Domian), age 89, of Madison peacefully passed away on Saturday, May 13, 2023, at her home.
-She was born on February 21, 1934, in Farmington, MN, the daughter of Otto E. Domian and Edna F. Domian (Bezanson).
-Norma grew up in the Minneapolis area.
-She earned a Bachelor of Arts degree in English from Macalester College and in summer 1955 she participated in Minnesota’s Student Project for Amity among Nations (SPAN) in Italy.
+She was born on February 21, 1934, in Farmington, MN, the daughter of Otto E. Domian and Edna F. Domian (Bezanson). in She earned a Bachelor of Arts degree in English from Macalester College and in summer 1955 she participated in Minnesota’s Student Project for Amity among Nations (SPAN) in Italy.
 After graduation Norma taught sixth grade and tenth grade English and Social Studies in Roseville, MN.
 She met John in those years when he was a graduate student at the University of Minnesota.
 Norma and John J. Magnuson were married on June 14, 1959, in St. Paul, MN.

 After marrying, they lived in Vancouver B.C. where Norma worked as a librarian at the University of British Columbia.
 They moved to Hawaii where Norma was a librarian at Punahou School in Honolulu and John was a fishery oceanographer.
 Both daughters were born in a Honolulu hospital overlooking the ocean.
 They settled in Madison in December 1967, when John became a professor at the University of Wisconsin.
 Madison became the family home for the next 55.5 years.
 Norma was very active in University League, serving as secretary, membership chair, and archivist; she founded the genealogy interest group and was an active member in the antiques and needlework groups.
 She loved sewing and going antiquing with her friends and family.